haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 When someone is giving you the silent treatment - sometimes you can find out why via a friend.

-In this metaphor, friend was [DownForEveryoneOrJustMe](http://downforeveryoneorjustme.com/epub.press).
+In this metaphor, my friend was [DownForEveryoneOrJustMe](http://downforeveryoneorjustme.com/epub.press).

-> Harold: Hey DownForEveryoneOrJustMe, EpubPress is ignoring me.
+> **Harold:** Hey DownForEveryoneOrJustMe, EpubPress is ignoring me.
 It talking to you?
-> DownForEveryoneOrJustMe: Just you!
+> **DownForEveryoneOrJustMe:** Just you!

 Huh?
 That can't be true...
 I tried talking to EpubPress via another server.

-> Harold: Hey HaroldTreen.com, is EpubPress talking to you these days?
+> **Harold:** Hey HaroldTreen.com, is EpubPress talking to you these days?
-> HaroldTreen.com: It sure is!
+> **HaroldTreen.com:** It sure is!
 EpubPress is responding to all my texts.

 What?!
-Betrayal! 😡
+Betrayal! 🔥😡🔥

 I now knew that...